nalchi-net/GnsSharp/README.md

     // For test environment, write `480` in `steam_appid.txt`, and put it next to your executable.
     // And you must be running Steam client on your PC.
     //
-    // Alternatively, you can uncomment the two lines below.
+    // Alternatively, on Windows, you can uncomment the two lines below.

     // Environment.SetEnvironmentVariable("SteamAppId", "480");
     // Environment.SetEnvironmentVariable("SteamGameId", "480");